destructodd/light_sensor/README.md

 The photo transistor output is analog.
 As the raspberry pi does not have any analog inputs as standard, a MCP3008 analog to digitial converter was used (https://learn.adafruit.com/mcp3008-spi-adc/python-circuitpython).
 An easier but more expensive solution would an Explorer Hat, which provides 4 analog input channels.

 Potential Improvements
--Variable resistor to adjust light threshold
+Variable resistor to adjust light threshold
--adjust bulb colour based on a temperature sensor
+Adjust bulb colour based on a temperature sensor